philgough/philgough.github.io/docs/_drafts/Exercise-in-VR.md

 ## What did we do?
 Soojeong's study was the first to look at how people chose to use a VR studio in an otherwise sedentary workplace.
 There were two main questions throughout the study:
-{% quotation 'What health benefits do participants gain from VR game studio sessions?' %}
+> What health benefits do participants gain from VR game studio sessions?
-{% quotation 'What motivates participants to use the VR game studio and how to they use it?' %}
+> What motivates participants to use the VR game studio and how to they use it?
 So Soojeong set up a VR studio in one of the school's research spaces.
 Participants could book a time to go there (one at a time please) during work hours, take a break from what they're doing, play some casual VR games, and then get back to the desk.
 The idea is the participants could take a break and do something different, which is pretty normal.
 So why not play a game?

 ## What we found out